This guide aims to demystify the process with an easy-to-follow roadmap that helps you get your nonprofit corporation up and running.

 Your nonprofit’s name must be distinguishable from any other business entities on record in Maryland.
 It also needs to include one of the following terms:

 You can check the name’s availability online at the Maryland Department of Assessments & Taxation website.
 There is a $25 fee to reserve a name, which can prevent someone else from taking it before you’ve filed your Articles of Incorporation.
-You can do this yourself or have ZenBusiness’s name reservation service take care of it on your behalf.

 If you want a website for your nonprofit, search for available names at any domain registrar.
 ZenBusiness offers a domain registration service that can handle this step for you.